Nicolas Sarkozy: In Government: 1993–1995

 Sarkozy's political career began when he was 23, when he became a city councillor in Neuilly-sur-Seine.
 A member of the Neo-Gaullist party RPR, he went on to be elected mayor of that town, after the death of the incumbent mayor Achille Peretti.
 Sarkozy had been close to Peretti, as his mother was Peretti's secretary.
 A more senior RPR councillor, Charles Pasqua, wanted to become mayor, and asked Sarkozy to organize his campaign.
-Instead Sarkozy took that opportunity to propel himself into the office of mayor.
+Instead, Sarkozy took that opportunity to propel himself into the office of mayor.
 He was the youngest mayor of any town in France with a population of over 50,000.
 He served from 1983 to 2002.
 In 1988, he became a deputy in the National Assembly.

-In 1993, Sarkozy was in the national news for personally negotiating with the "Human Bomb", a man who had taken small children hostages in a kindergarten in Neuilly.
+In 1993, Nicolas Sarkozy was in the national news for personally negotiating with the "Human Bomb", a man who had taken small children hostages in a kindergarten in Neuilly.
 The "Human Bomb" was killed after two days of talks by policemen of the RAID, who entered the school stealthily while the attacker was resting.

 At the same time, from 1993 to 1995, he was Minister for the Budget and spokesman for the executive in the cabinet of Prime Minister Édouard Balladur.
 Throughout most of his early career, Sarkozy had been seen as a protégé of Jacques Chirac.
 During his tenure, he increased France's public debt more than any other French Budget Minister, by the equivalent of €200 billion (US$260 billion) (FY 1994–1996).
 The first two budgets he submitted to the parliament (budgets for FY1994 and FY1995) assumed a yearly budget deficit equivalent to six percent of GDP.
 According to the Maastricht Treaty, the French yearly budget deficit may not exceed three percent of France's GDP.

 In 1995, he spurned Chirac and backed Édouard Balladur for President of France.
 After Chirac won the election, Sarkozy lost his position as Minister for the Budget, and found himself outside the circles of power.